isomerpages/psd-goc/_why-plan/Avoid Delays & Disputes.md

 description: ""
 ---
 <h2>Maintain Unity with Thoughtful Planning</h2>
-<p>Legacy planning ensures your intentions are clear, preserving harmony
+<p>Legacy planning ensures your intentions are clear, allows your loved ones
-and preventing conflict.</p>
+to have quick access to your savings, preserving harmony and preventing conflict.</p>
-<h4></h4>
 <div class="isomer-image-wrapper">
 <img style="width: 50%;" height="auto" width="100%" alt="" src="/images/img_will.png">
 </div>
-<p>Disputes can tear families apart, especially when plans are unclear.
-Legacy
+<p>Delays and disputes can tear families apart when plans are unclear and
-planning helps you make your intentions known and avoid misunderstandings.
-Take the step to prevent conflict and keep your family’s harmony intact.</p>
+there are delays in access to funds in the event of mishaps.
+Legacy planning helps you make your intentions known and avoid misunderstandings.
+Take the step to prevent conflict and safeguard your loved ones’ future.</p>
 <h4>Take action today with any of the four tools below:</h4>
 <p><strong>Advance Care Plan (ACP)</strong>
-<br><strong>How It Avoids Disputes:</strong> Reduces misunderstandings among
+<br><strong>How It Avoids Delays &amp; Disputes:</strong> Reduce misunderstandings
-family members about your healthcare wishes.
+among family members about your healthcare preferences.
 <br><strong>Purpose:</strong> Details your medical preferences for future scenarios.
 <br><strong>What you need:</strong>
 <br>- 15 minutes to prepare on your healthcare preferences using our online